Removing Language Barriers

 Currently, Mountain Park uses various interpreting methods including full-time medical interpreters for Spanish, bilingual/dual-role employees, over the phone interpreting, video remote interpreting, and onsite contracted interpreters.
 But the most efficient practice remains human contact.

 “Having an interpreter in the clinic is definitely a plus.
 It’s more personal, not only for the patient but for our providers too,” Luz Torrez, Maryvale Family Medicine Interpreter, told us.

 Having an interpreter not only strengthens relationships but helps everyone convey their message accurately.

-While we have many bilingual providers and dual role employees who are able to communicate with patients, still some of our other providers and staff members speak only English.
+While we have many bilingual providers and dual role employees who can communicate with patients in Spanish, many other providers and staff members speak only English.
 Our interpreters and dual-role employees can step in and assist by interpreting.

 Both Luz and Araceli enjoy what they do because they feel like they are making a difference in our patients’ lives.